wazo-platform/denv/README.md

 # denv

-`denv` is used to manage Docker containers in Wazo integration tests to ease development workflow.
+`denv` (Docker environment) is used to manage Docker containers in Wazo integration tests to ease development workflow.

 Example: